mattstyles/viperfish/README.md

 There are various options and if you want to fiddle with them its best to read the info from the [Marked](https://github.com/chjj/marked "Markdown Parser") github repo.

 ### Custom Templates

+This is where customising Viperfish gets really interesting.
+Viperfish currently only supports [hogan.js](http://twitter.github.com/hogan.js/ "Hulkamania Is Running Wild") templates but hogan is a versatile and powerful templating engine, if you haven't used hogan yet then read the hogan docs for more info on how to use partials and the other features of the templating engine.
+Templating is powerful, get using it and get creative!

+At the moment Viperfish isn't particularly sophisticated in it's template structure so when you create your own custom template folder you'll need to create (or copy) each template into the folder (unlike the config options, viperfish won't yet fall back to use default templates when it can't find one although this functionality is planned for the near future).

+Viperfish requires 7 basic templates but the content of those templates is not static so you can define how each template works how you like - be aware though that Vipefish will be making calls to the templates but it is mostly just including them so you could use them in different ways.
+To see how they are included in Viperfish have a poke around in `lib/routes`.
+I'll outline the basic functionality of each template in the default scheme, also check out the [examples](#usage-examples "Viperfish in the wild") to see how other themes use the template system.

+####_error.hjs_

+The error template to display when an error occurs (usually this is an error collected content from github but it will potentially be other things).
+It's due to be changed for a 404 template pretty soon.

+####_main.hjs_

+This is the main template that is called when displaying the opening page or a category page.
+It is used to call in the other partials - first the `header`, then the main body of the category listing from `listpost` and finally the `footer`.

+####_header.hjs_

+Sets up the opening HTML5 `<html>` tag, sorts out the `<head>` section, calls the `nav` template after opening the `<body>`.

+####_nav.hjs_

+Creates the main navigation menu.

+####_listpost.hjs_

+This template loops through items contained within the content meta file (see the [creating content](#creating-content "How to Create Content") section) and displays them.

+####_footer.hjs_

+Displays the footer.

+####_post.hjs_

+The post template functions similarly to the main template in that it calls in partials for the `header` and `footer` but in between it displays the main content of the post/page that has been grabbed from Github and parsed using Marked.

 ### Custom Static Files